Trivelo independently review everything we recommend. When you buy through our links, we may earn a commission. Learn more >

 Best Price for the 2XU Propel Pro

-Buy the 2XU Propel Pro for £499 from Wiggle
+Buy the 2XU Propel Pro from My Triathlon for £499

 Redesigned in 2021 the latest BlueSeventy Helix wetsuit looks mean.
 We love the Avengers style shoulder colour flashes!
 Not that how you look in the water matters of course.
 Ahem.
 With a world-class fit, the BlueSeventy Helix Wetsuit features a premium Yamamoto construction and improved panelling that increases rotation and distance per stroke, helping you to move through the water at speed.
 Super fast in the water and in transition.